 August: due to a breakdown of the kiln Kilchoman produces for a short time an “unpeated” whisky from the farm’s own barley.
 75 casks are filled with this rarity.
 Since the 6650 litre low wines and feints receiver is not laboriously emptied in between the ongoing distillation runs with peated Port Ellen malt, the result is a whisky with a slight peat smoke note, which is why Kilchoman always uses the term “unpeated” in quotation marks later.

-The first bottling for the Kilchoman Club is released at the end of 2012.
+October 22: the first bottling for the Kilchoman Club is released.
 It is a 5 year old single cask bottling from a Sherry Hogshead, bottled at 59.2%.
+The bottle can be purchased by club members – limited to one bottle per person – for £75.00 on the Kilchoman homepage.

 In 2012 the production volume reaches a new record level: 124,719 litres of pure alcohol were distilled and filled into 844 barrels.
 This is an increase of 8,000 litres compared to the previous year.